kithekadk/Angular-Series/Writerside/topics/Forms.md

 - **`[formGroup]`**: Binds the form group instance created in the component class to the form element.
 - **`formControlName`**: Connects an input to a form control within the named form group.
 - **`(ngSubmit)`**: Captures the form submission event and calls the `onSubmit()` method defined in the component class.
+- **ReactiveFormsModule Import:** The ReactiveFormsModule is imported directly into the imports array of the component.

 ## Custom Validators in Reactive Forms
 You can write custom validators to implement complex validation rules.
 For example, a validator that checks if a username is not taken: